 "Can't say enough good things about this growing festival.
 The communication was superb, the staff was all very friendly.
 The theater at the VCU was beautiful and top of the line, the sound and picture were perfect!
 Had a great time!" -- Michael Mizgalski and Charles Mitri (CA) -- 2019 winners of Best Original Film Award for "Table for Two."

 America's greatest storyteller inspires a new generation of filmmakers, dedicated to bringing original stories and creative energy to the big screen.
 Don't let our name fool you; we want new films of any genre, original and adaptations!
-We celebrate Edgar Allan Poe's philosophy of intensity, passion, love, and suspense by honoring new stories on film at the 2020 Poe Film Festival in his hometown of Richmond, VA, on October 23-25.
+We celebrate Edgar Allan Poe's philosophy of intensity, passion, love, and suspense by honoring stories on film at the 2020 Poe Film Festival in his hometown of Richmond, VA, on November 6-8.